justinmklam/personal-website/content/posts/2018/01/sad-lamp.md

 I hope this journey through light and its spectral characteristics was both entertaining and educational.
 With any luck, you may have learned a thing or two (and gained an appreciation) about all the different light sources surrounding you everyday.

 Although you can build your own light therapy lamp for a fraction of its retail purchasing cost, that may not be a viable (or convenient) option for everyone.
+Additionally, light therapy is apparently more dependent on the brightness output rather than the actual wavelengths; as long as it's bright and white(-ish) then it should work for light therapy!

 Whatever you choose to do with this information is up to you, so light up your own path to mitigating your SAD-ness :)

 <br>